Interview: Shanthie Mariet D’Souza on how India was ‘ill-prepared’ for the dramatic Taliban takeover

 India’s challenges are multiple and at various levels.
 These include:

-- Evacuation/safety of all Indians, friends of India in Afghanistan (Afghans who worked for India), and the willing members of the Hindu and Sikh community;
+- Evacuation/safety of all Indians, friends of India in Afghanistan (Afghans who worked for India), and the willing members of the Hindu and Sikh communities;

-- Preservation of the gains made by India in the last two decades, ie, the infrastructure projects and, also, the leverage within the political elite;
+- Preservation of the gains made by India in the last two decades, i.e, the infrastructure projects and, also, the leverage within the political elite;

 - Dealing with the resurgence of Pakistani and Chinese influence;